YourRoots by Genomelink

 Children(s): Joseph Morton

-The story of Susannah Watkins began in 1744 in Henrico Co.
-VA.
+In 1744, Susannah Watkins entered the world in Henrico Co.
+VA, born to Thomas Chickahominy Watson Watkins And Frances Ann Anderson.
 Susannah Watkins married Colonel William Morton, and had children including Joseph H Morton.
 Susannah Watkins passed away in 1823 in Staunton River, Charlotte, Virginia, United States.

 Find more search results for Susannah Watkins